 If you already have a clear vision of what your app’s supposed to do, then planning it is a breeze.

 iOS, Android or Windows?

 So by now, you already have a plan.
 The next thing you need to ask yourself is “iOS or Android?”.

 If you’re looking to get more money out of your hard work, then iOS it is.
-It has less apps than Google so competition is not as tight.
-Also, there is lesser piracy in the platform so you get bigger profits.
+It has fewer apps than Google so competition is not as tight.
+Also, there is lesser piracy on the platform so you get bigger profits.
 The downside is that you need to have a Macbook and pay $99 per year.

 Profits might be lesser in Play Store but it’s a good place to promote your app.
 With more than 1 billion active users, your app has a higher chance of getting noticed.
 You can also offer it up for free then charge a fee when the app caught on.
-It is an undeniable fact that free apps often have more downloads than paid ones.
+Statistics confirm that free apps often have more downloads than paid ones.

-Once you’ve decided which platform to use, you can already start downloading the SDK.
-A Software Developer Kit (SDK) is a tool for developers which allows them to create apps that run on the intended platform.
+Once you’ve decided which platform to use, you can now download the SDK.
+The Software Developer Kit (SDK) is a tool for developers that allows them to create apps that run on the intended platform.
 Each operating system has different SDKs.
 The process of obtaining them likewise varies.
 Better check their official websites to know how to get hold of them.